foliant-docs/foliantcontrib.test_framework/README.md

 # Test framework

 Foliant test framework is a tool which helps you test your Foliant extensions.
-It is still under development and right now you can only test preprocessors and config extensions with it using Preprocessor Test Framework and Config Extensions Test Framework.
+It is still under development and right now you can only test preprocessors and config extensions with it using Preprocessor Test Framework and Configuration Extensions Test Framework.

 ## Preprocessor Test Framework